Dr. Mark Goodson/Goodman

 - Goodman’s head is hooded like a cobra’s, but is very heavily built, showing substantial bone growth underneath the snake like scales.
 On the back, there is a pattern in the scale color.
 While the surrounding scales are a deep green, there is a bright yellow scale pattern which is a pair of mirrored Fibonacci spirals.

-- Goodman’s face is largely human-like in appearance, having a light tan skin tone.
-He has a white goatee beard.
+- Goodman’s face is somewhat human-like in appearance, having a light tan skin tone.
 His mouth, however, can open much further than normal (like a snake unhinging his jaws), giving his shouts an almost demonic quality, only enhanced by rows of pointed, alligator-like teeth in three separate rows like a shark.
 The canine teeth are larger and longer than the other teeth.

 Jailed for unethical, biological testing done to his graduate students which resulted in the death of two of them, Dr. Goodson was considered a minimum security risk among murderers.
 His slight build of 5’ 10" and 150 pounds, devoid of any true physical conditioning, made him much more susceptible to mistreatment by prisoners and guards alike.
 Complicating matters, his strange and often annoying behavioral quirks put him at odds with others.